netham45/RPiZeroN64ControllerUSBGadget/README.md

 Player 4 - Pin 26
 ```

-Official Nintendo cables seem to use Red for Positive, Black for Ground, and Green for Data from the three I've checked.
-I also have a third-party cable that does NOT follow this standard, and instead uses Black for Positive, White for Ground, and Red for Data.
+Official Nintendo cables seem to use Red for +3.3v, Black for Ground, and Green for Data from the three I've checked.
+I also have a third-party cable that does NOT follow this standard, and instead uses Black for +3.3v, White for Ground, and Red for Data.

 I put the files in `/opt/n64` .
 If you want to put them somewhere else edit the paths in `n64.service` and `start.sh`.